QuentinRa/blog.quentinra.dev/proj/design-patterns/behavior/visitor.md

   the abstract class that may do something different according to the visitor

-I have seen it used in parsers like in Jetbrains's
+I have seen it used in parsers like in JetBrains's
 [R language parser](https://github.com/JetBrains/Rplugin/blob/master/gen/org/jetbrains/r/psi/api/RVisitor.java).

 There are